NetheriteTree/Magic-docs-translation/README.md

 # Magic-docs-translation
-This is the Chinese translation of the magic website
+This is the Chinese translation of the magic website<br>
+This translation is made to help Chinese players play with the Magic spells and wands.